ralt/aergia/README.md

 - Really cleanup. i.e. look for existing containers and delete all of them.
 - Try getting the container's IP every second for 20 seconds
 - Show messages about progress (^ could display a "." every second.
 Use (force-output)).
+Use colors for tests.
 - Refactor the main function
 - Write tests
 - Rewrite the README.